lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 ------
 Numbers are integers (no floating point).
 They can be decimal, hexadecimal ($), or binary (%).
-Decimals can be positive or negative.
+Hexadecimal and binary can be zero or positive Decimals can be positive, negative or zero.

 Examples:
 ```